-The Crystal Maze for iPad and iPhone review
+The Crystal Maze full review

 Since it was first shown on Channel 4 in the early 1990's, The Crystal Maze has been a constant feature across the various satellite/cable television channels (most recently including Challenge).
 The reasoning appears to be simple - it's set within a maze that appears to jump across time and space, bringing the contestents within face to face with a wide variety of challenges.